 This is just a handful of reasons why it makes sense to take your cat to the groomer on top of their regular grooming habits.

 What to Expect When You Take Your Cat to a Groomer

-1. Cat Groomers Offer Basic Nail Care
+2. Cat Groomers Offer Basic Nail Care

 Keeping your kitty’s nails trimmed is an essential part of cat care.
-Cat groomers will trim up to the quick, which is the pink part of each claw that houses sensitive nerves and blood vessels.
+Cat groomers trim up to the quick, which is the pink part of each claw that houses sensitive nerves and blood vessels.

 When you don’t trim claws often enough, it can lead to a lengthening of the quick.
 However, with steady claw trimming it will eventually recede.
 It will require more frequent trimmings the first few weeks before returning to a manageable length.

 However, maintaining short nails is important to prevent it from happening again.
 Most cat groomers provide this service on every visit, which may be every 4-6 weeks or sooner, depending on your cat’s level of care.

 As you know, a cat’s claws are their weapons.
 But you might not realize they’re also needed for balance.
 Cats are known as digitigrade.
 This means they walk on their toes and it helps them sneak up on prey.